-- □ Teacher will explain the adaptive features of camel and polar bear that suit them to live in desert and poles respectively (as given in chapter). - □ Teacher will explain that some animals cannot tolerate chilling cold in their surroundings, so they go on hibernation, i.e., they hide themselves in warm places.
-Teacher will also explain how these animals survive during hibernation. - □ Teacher will explain that terrestrial animals like snakes do not have legs because they live in holes.
-So they have scales on their body to move. - Adaptations in aquatic animals: Teacher will explain the adaptive features of fish, ducks, water crows, cranes, flamingoes that enable them to live in aquatic environment (as given in chapter). - Adaptations in amphibians: Teacher will explain adaptive features of frog that help it to live both on land and in water (as given in chapter). - Adaptations in arboreal animals: Teacher will explain adaptive features of arboreal animals that help them to live on trees (as given in chapter). - Adaptations in aerial animals: Teacher will explain the adaptive features of birds and bats that help them live aerial mode of life (as given in chapter). - To check the learning of students, teacher will ask them to solve 'Checkpoint 1'. - Now, teacher will define the groups of animals according to the food they eat: - ☐ Herbivores are plant-eating animals. - Carnivores are flesh-eating animals. - Omnivores are both plant and flesh-eating animals. - □ Parasites are the animals that live on or inside the body of other animals to get food. - Now, with the help of different teaching aids, teacher will explain the adaptive features for feeding in herbivores, carnivores, omnivores and parasites (as given in chapter). - With the help of different teaching aids, teacher will explain adaptive features in animals for protection. - By showing the pictures/animations on zebra/grasshopper/chameleon in their respective surroundings, teacher will explain that these animals protect themselves either by merging with their surroundings (as zebra, grasshopper) or changing their colour according to the surroundings (as chameleon) without being noticed. - □ Teacher will explain that stick insect looks like a twig and hence is not noticed. - Many small fish move in groups making the shape of a large fish for protecting themselves from large fishes. - Deer run very fast to escape from being hunted. - ☐ Snail and tortoise protect themselves in their shells at the time of danger. - □ A porcupine projects its spines towards its predator at the time of danger. - A ray fish gives electric shock to its enemies to protect itself. - Now, teacher will ask students to solve 'Checkpoint 2'. - At last, teacher will sum up the lesson by going through the points given under the head 'At One Go' and make students revise the new terms given under the head 'Remember These Terms'.
+- ▶ Teacher will explain the adaptive features of camel and polar bear that suit them to live in desert and poles respectively (as given in chapter). - ▶ Teacher will explain that some animals cannot tolerate chilling cold in their surroundings, so they go on hibernation, i.e., they hide themselves in warm places.
+Teacher will also explain how these animals survive during hibernation. - ▶ Teacher will explain that terrestrial animals like snakes do not have legs because they live in holes.
+So they have scales on their body to move. - Adaptations in aquatic animals: Teacher will explain the adaptive features of fish, ducks, water crows, cranes, flamingoes that enable them to live in aquatic environment (as given in chapter). - Adaptations in amphibians: Teacher will explain adaptive features of frog that help it to live both on land and in water (as given in chapter). - ▶ Adaptations in arboreal animals: Teacher will explain adaptive features of arboreal animals that help them to live on trees (as given in chapter). - Adaptations in aerial animals: Teacher will explain the adaptive features of birds and bats that help them live aerial mode of life (as given in chapter). - ♦ To check the learning of students, teacher will ask them to solve 'Check Point 1'. - ♦ Now, teacher will define the groups of animals according to the food they eat: - Herbivores are plant-eating animals. - Carnivores are flesh-eating animals. - Omnivores are both plant and flesh-eating animals. - ▶ Parasites are the animals which live on or inside the body of other animals to get food. - ▶ Scavengers are the animals which eat the flesh of dead animals and food left over by bigger carnivores. - Now, with the help of different teaching aids, teacher will explain the adaptive features for feeding in herbivores, carnivores, omnivores and parasites (as given in chapter). - ♦ With the help of different teaching aids, teacher will explain adaptive features in animals for protection. - ▶ By showing the pictures/animations on zebra/grasshopper/chameleon in their respective surroundings, teacher will explain that these animals protect themselves either by merging with their surroundings due to their colour (as zebra, grasshopper) or changing their colour according to the surroundings (as chameleon) without being noticed. - ▶ Teacher will explain that stick insect looks like a twig and hence is not noticed.

+- Many small fish move in groups making the shape of a large fish for protecting themselves from large fishes. - Deer run very fast to escape from being hunted. - ▶ Snail and tortoise protect themselves in their shells at the time of danger. - A porcupine projects its spines towards its predator at the time of danger. - A ray fish gives electric shock to its enemies to protect itself. - ♦ Now, teacher will ask students to solve 'Check Point 2'. - ♦ The teacher will sum up the chapter by going through the points given under the head 'Wrap up now'. - ♦ Finally, the teacher will help students to solve all the exercises given under the head 'Practice Time'.